boypjm998/Dragalia_Unity2D_Win/README_EN.md

 **New Features**

 1. New quest: Zena's Trial: Legend + (Extremely high difficulty)
-2. New skill upgrade: Zethia(Blade)'s second skill.
+2. New skill upgrade: Gala Zethia's second skill.
 3. Added more nodes to the ability tree.

 **Adjustments**